paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 });
 ```

-All the new tests we just wrote should fail now, except the one corresponding to the `offset` property, since we already implemented the getter for `offset`.
+All the new tests we just wrote **should fail now**, except the one corresponding to the `offset` property, since we already implemented the getter for `offset`.

 Now that we've written the tests we can write the implementation code.